The Wages of Fear: Plot

+Production

+Jean Gabin declined the role of Jo, feeling such a cowardly character would hurt his career.
+Both Gérard Philipe and Serge Reggiani were considered to play Mario, before Yves Montand was cast.

+Clouzot originally wanted to film on-location in Guatemala, but budgetary limitations confined shooting to continental Europe.
+Montand flatly rejected proposals to film in Almería, Spain, due to his opposition to the Francoist regime.
+Ultimately, filming took place mainly in the Gard department of Occitania.
+The town of "Las Piedras" was a set constructed in Arles, Provence-Alpes-Côte d'Azur.
+A lengthy section of the film was shot in the Bambouseraie de Prafrance, due to its exotic vegetation.

+Production was beset with numerous issues.
+Financing issues meant filming broke for seven months after only a half-hour was completed.
+Filming was delayed again by torrential rain, that led the cast and crew to be held up in a Nîmes hotel for over a month.
+Clouzot broke his ankle.
+Several dozen local Romani hired as extras went on strike.
+The pyrotechnics used in the oil fire sequence nearly started a wildfire.

-Reception and legacy
+Reception

+Critical response

 The Wages of Fear was critically hailed upon its original release.
 Bosley Crowther of The New York Times wrote, "The excitement derives entirely from the awareness of nitroglycerine and the gingerly, breathless handling of it.
 You sit there waiting for the theatre to explode".
 The film was also a commercial success, selling 6,944,306 tickets in France where it was the fourth highest earning film of the year.

 In 1982, Pauline Kael called it "an existential thriller—the most original and shocking French melodrama of the 50s. ...
 When you can be blown up at any moment only a fool believes that character determines fate. ...
 If this isn't a parable of man's position in the modern world, it's at least an illustration of it. ...
 The violence is not used simply for excitement--it's used as in Eisenstein's and Buñuel's films: to force a vision of human experience."
 In 1992, Roger Ebert stated that "The film's extended suspense sequences deserve a place among the great stretches of cinema."
 Leonard Maltin awarded the film 3 1/2 out of 4 stars, calling it a "marvelously gritty and extremely suspenseful epic".

-In 2019, the film was ranked No. 9 in Empires "The 100 Best Films Of World Cinema."
+Retrospective views

 The website Rotten Tomatoes reported that 100% of critics have given the film a positive review based on 53 reviews, with a weighted average of 8.90/10.
 Its critics consensus reads: "An existential suspense classic, The Wages of Fear blends nonstop suspense with biting satire; its influence is still being felt on today's thrillers."
 Metacritic reports a score of 85 out of 100 based on 15 critic reviews, indicating "universal acclaim".

+In 2019, the film was ranked No. 9 in Empires "The 100 Best Films Of World Cinema."

-The British-American filmmaker Christopher Nolan was strongly influenced by The Wages of Fear for his film Dunkirk.
+Christopher Nolan cited The Wages of Fear as a notable influence on his film Dunkirk (2017).